davidrmiller/neural2d/README.md

 1. The same layer name can be defined multiple times with different "from" parameters.
 This allows source neurons from more than one layer to be combined in one destination layer.
 The source layers can be any size.
 When a destination layer is defined more than once, each line must have  an identical size parameter.
-In the following example, layerCombined appears twice with the same size:
+In the following example, layerCombined correctly appears twice with the same size
+specification:

      input size 128x128
      layerVertical size 32x32 from input radius 1x8